rcl-identity/docs/aadb2c.md

 # Create AAD B2C
 **V7.0.0**

-In this section, we will create an Azure Active Directory B2C tenant for the RCL Digital Identity application.
+In this section, we will create an Azure Active Directory B2C tenant for the RCL Digital Identity platform.

 # Create an Azure AD B2C tenant